 This delicious recipe can be an appetizer or a dessert – it is the perfect mix of sweet and tart.

-And it all starts with Pillsbury Crescent rolls.
+And it all starts with crescent rolls.

 Crescent rolls have been a holiday staple in my family for years.
 We always serve tthem in a cloth lined basket, and we always run out.
 That’s a great sign.

 This year, I plan on switching it up by taking the roll out of crescent rolls and turning them into a crescent ring.

 Every party I throw is going to have this treat!

 Start by boiling fresh cranberries in water to soften them up.
 This only takes about 10 minutes and is a necessary step; don’t skip it.

 Next, roll out your crescent rolls and place them on a baking sheet so that they are in the shape of a sun with a hole in the center.

 If it’s not perfect, don’t worry.
 Move the crescents around as needed until you have the sun shape set.

 Once that is done, spread the softened cranberries around the center of the ring.

 Everything should close up pretty tight but if a little filling squeezes out, that’s okay.

 Brush an egg wash on top of the dough and then sprinkle almond slices and cinnamon on top.
-Time to pop it in the oven!

 If you’re like me, you will start craving a piece of this ring at the first sounds.